 Are You Using Social Media to Improve Customer Service For Your Business?

-- 77% of American consumers say that the best thing a brand can do to provide excellent customer service is value their time.
-With the digital world normalizing speed-of-light responses, customers expect personalized, instantaneous attention from their favorite brands.
+- 77% of American consumers say that the best thing a brand can do to provide excellent customer service is to value their time.
+The digital world is normalizing speed-of-light responses.
+Customers are aware and expect personalized, quick attention from their favorite brands.
 Social media makes this possible.

 - 3 in 5 American consumers would try a new brand or company for a better service experience.

 - 74% of online adults use some form of social media.
 Your target audience is sharing personal information and engaging with individuals and brands all day long.
 Join the party.

 - Nearly half of online customers rely on social media to share products reviews, bash on bad customer service, and request more information from brands.